mzipay/FLACManager/doc/source/usage.rst

 When you are satisfied with the metadata values, click the "Rip and tag" button to begin the encoding process:

+.. versionchanged:: 0.4

+   As soon as the "Rip and tag" button is clicked to begin the encoding process, all album and track metadata field values are automatically saved.
+If ripping fails for any reason, re-inserting the disc will cause that persisted metadata to be restored so that you don't have to re-enter the information by hand.
+If a cover image was persisted, it will be opened in Preview automatically when the metadata is restored.

 .. image:: ripping.png

 Once all included tracks have been encoded to FLAC and MP3, the "Eject" button